 ‘Granny flat’ arrangements are widely considered as an option to provide elderly parents companionship and care.
 More often than not, these are informal family arrangements.

 While the word ‘granny flat’ refers to accommodation in the family home’s backyard, a granny flat arrangement refers to the payment of money or assets for the right to live in someone else’s (usually a child’s) home.
 Valuable assets, such as the parent’s home, may be sold to pay for the right.
-In some cases the title of the home is transferred to the person providing the right (grantor) and additional money may also be given.
+In some cases, the title of the home is transferred to the person providing the right (grantor).
+Additional funds may also be given as consideration.

 A financial adviser would naturally investigate the arrangement’s impact on the clients’ Centrelink or Department of Veterans’ Affairs (DVA) pension entitlements.
-However, the consequences can be broader than social security or DVA over the long-term.
+However, the consequences can be broader than just these over the long-term.

 While many arrangements are informal, there may be merit in having a formal arrangement to protect the interests of both parties.
 This requires them to enter into a legal contract.
 An important consideration with granting a legal right to occupy is the capital gains tax (CGT) impact on the grantor.

 Since 1 July 2021, eligible formal non-commercial granny flat arrangements are exempt from CGT.

 To be eligible, the individual conferred with the right to occupy a dwelling for life must satisfy one of the criteria at the time the granny flat interest is conferred:

 For a formal arrangement to benefit from the CGT exemption, it must not be of a commercial nature.
 While not conclusive, an indicator of a commercial arrangement would include the payment of market rate rent.
 Whereas if the individual does not pay any rent, or only contributes to household running costs, this suggests a non-commercial/private arrangement.